JurajkoDS/Intedisciplinary-Project--Newspapers-Similarity---SS25--CSH-Vienna/README.md

 - Calculated and plotted Louvain modularity.

+### Requirements
+Running the notebooks and scripts with Conda base environment works well.
+However, before they can be seamlessly run:
+- make sure to install “pip install -U kaleido”
+- make sure to install “plotly_get_chrome” in terminal as well.

 ### Steps to generate the dataframe:
 Using the load_data.ipynb notebook, the user can clean and merge the 5 (2018-2022) years of data that was available for analysis.
 - It assumes the user has the data tweets_light.parquet, retweets_light.parquet and users_tw+rt_light.parquet, which should all be located in a 'data' folder, before the notebook can be run.
 The final dataframe is saved or loaded.